-To that end, block grant recipients will seek to achieve the following objectives:
+To that end, block grant recipients will seek to achieve the following:

-- Strengthen capacity and increase technical ability of all land managers to implement climate smart landscape management - Expand and increase diversity of statewide partners to accomplish NWLCSS and Pathways to 30x30 goals, including the implementation of priority nature-based solutions and cross-cutting priorities - Increase the ability of tribes to lead natural and working lands programs that support tribal objectives and help achieve NWLCSS goals and Pathways to 30x30 goals, including the implementation of priority nature-based solutions and cross-cutting priorities
+- Strengthen capacity and increase technical ability of all land managers to implement climate smart landscape management. - Expand and increase diversity of statewide partners to accomplish NWLCSS and Pathways to 30x30 goals, including the implementation of priority nature-based solutions and cross-cutting priorities. - Increase the ability of tribes to lead natural and working lands programs that support tribal objectives and help achieve NWLCSS goals and Pathways to 30x30 goals, including the implementation of priority nature-based solutions and cross-cutting priorities.

-- Develop a pipeline of climate smart landscape management projects to meet local, state, federal, and tribal goals - Complement existing capacity, technical assistance, and implementation programs at the local, state, federal and tribal government levels - Take actions on landscapes that deliver multiple ecosystem services, are resilient and likely to persist under future climate conditions, and have high carbon storage capacity - Provide flexible and efficient support to block grant recipients so that they can lead expeditious and adaptive programs
+- Develop a pipeline of climate smart landscape management projects to meet local, state, federal, and tribal goals. - Provide flexible and efficient support to block grant recipients so that they can lead expeditious and adaptive programs.